-Delta Airlines is one of the most sophisticated airlines in the United States and the reason is its excellent service for its customers.
+Delta Airlines is one of the most sophisticated airlines in the United States, and the reason is its excellent service to its customers.
 People once traveling with Delta Airlines have always left happy and returned back again and again.
 One such extraordinary service is the Delta Airlines unaccompanied minor policy.
-Kids under the age of 18 willing to travel alone on Delta Airlines must follow the policies and get booked by their parents.
+Kids under the age of 18 who are willing to travel alone on Delta Airlines must follow the policies and get booked by their parents.
 Some younger children might require assistance throughout the journey and are not allowed to travel alone.
 All of this will be cleared once you have gone through this article.

 Delta Airlines Unaccompanied Minor Policy